 The Health Insurance Portability and Accountability Act (HIPAA) is legislation that mandates the standards and requirements for the electronic transmission of certain health information.
 This act seeks to insure all patients, clients and research subjects' health information is protected.
-Students must document that they have reviewed and understood this training by visiting the weblink below and returning the OSA form, sent by Student Services, that documents review of the HIPAA information.
+Students must document that they have reviewed and understand this training by using the web link made available on their IONLINE account that documents review of the HIPAA information.
 HIPPA documentation, along with OSHA and Academic Integrity, are all conditions of enrollment that must be completed by the first day of class.